 35. Relevance.
-The overall focus on the rural poor and agricultural development (with more emphasis on production in earlier years) was aligned with a series of government strategies.
-At the onset, in a country with many donors, IFAD had to look for opportunities, a space to fill in and partners.
+The overall focus on the rural poor and agricultural development - with more emphasis on production in earlier years - was aligned with a series of government strategies.
+At the outset, in a country with many donors, IFAD had to look for opportunities and partners it could work with.
 From the second project (ADESS), IFAD then pursued a consistent focus and approach of supporting D&D through investment in decentralized structures and demand-driven agricultural services, while the choice of partners and project areas was likely to be driven by opportunities arising.

-- 36. After a decade of operations with similar projects in different areas, the opportunity to critically reflect on the future strategic direction for the new 2008 COSOP was missed.
+- 36. After a decade of operations with similar projects in different areas, the opportunity to critically reflect on future strategic direction for the 2008 COSOP was missed.
 The 2008 strategy lacked clarity and strategic direction.
 The 2013 COSOP formulation process was elaborate and highly consultative, and the document was more analytical, although there were still inconsistencies for example, on the geographical focus. - 37.
 Effectiveness.
-Poorly formulated strategic objectives and/or indicators in the COSOPs make it difficult, and not particularly meaningful, to assess the achievements against them.
-Based on the intention of strategic objectives, the areas where the IFAD country programme has made contributions relative to the historical strategic thrusts include: improved agricultural productivity (although not at optimal level); D&D processes, especially in relation to agriculture and rural development initiatives; and gender equality and women's empowerment.
-Part of the portfolio also contributed to access to markets and services through investment in rural infrastructure.
-Access to improved agricultural extension services has taken place within the project spheres, but there is little evidence of its institutionalization and sustainability.
+Poorly formulated strategic objectives and indicators in the COSOPs make it difficult, and not particularly meaningful, to assess achievements against them.
+Based on the intention of strategic objectives, the areas where the IFAD country programme has made contributions relative to historical strategic thrusts include: improved agricultural productivity, although not to optimal levels; D&D processes, especially in relation to agriculture and rural development initiatives; and gender equality and women's empowerment.
+Part of the portfolio also contributed to improving access to markets and services through investment in rural infrastructure.
+Access to agricultural extension services has improved within the project spheres, but there is little evidence of its institutionalization and sustainability.

-E. Conclusions
+F. Conclusions